josephg/egwalker-paper/reg-text.typ

 Whenever a user performs an operation, a new event containing that operation is added to the graph, and the previous frontier in the replica's local copy of the graph becomes the new event's parents.
 The new event and its parent edges are then replicated over the network, and each replica adds them to its copy of the graph.
 If any parent events are missing, the replica waits for them to arrive before adding them to the graph; the result is a simple causal broadcast protocol @Birman1991 @Cachin2011.
-Two replicas can merge their event graphs by simply taking the union of the sets of nodes and edges.
+Two replicas can merge their event graphs by simply taking the union of their sets of events.
 An event in the graph is immutable; it always represents the operation as it was originally generated, not some transformed operation.

 #figure(